 The ability to view various metrics for your database is important, but you also need a system in place that will notify you if something goes (or is about to go) wrong.
 CloudWatch does so very effectively using an alarm system.
 You can create alarms for just about any metric by defining thresholds and specifying actions to be taken when needed.
 For example, you might want to be notified if your disk usage rises higher than 80%.
 You can also use alarms to achieve automation, like stopping your database when the work is complete, based on the number of database connections, or CPU usage.

-Our how-to guide shows you how to closely monitor an EBS volume’s performance by identifying which metrics to perform, how to create notifications and finally execute your Cloudwatch alarm.
+You can learn how to monitor an EBS volume’s performance by identifying which metrics to perform, how to create notifications and finally execute your Cloudwatch alarm.
 With CloudWatch, you can create event notifications and monitor your database for events such as backup fails, modification, failovers, and others.

 Manual Monitoring using your Amazon RDS Dashboard